subhamoymahajan/in-silico-microscopy/Tutorial/Tut9/Readme.md

 siliscopy prop --method num_area --file img10_z_lam670_fs530_T1_I0.13.tiff --paramfile parameters.dat --threshold 0.4 --output area_mono3d.dat
 ```

+**Note:** The areas would be different from the ones obtained from 2D images.
+This is because 2D image is generated for focus\_cor 12.5, and 3D images are generated for focus\_cor with increments of 0.2, i.e., 3D image calculates area for focus\_cor 12.6.

 Number and area from a monochrome 3DT TIFF.

 ```bash
 siliscopy prop --method num_area --file img10-111_z_lam670_fs530_T1_I0.13.tiff --paramfile parameters.dat --threshold 0.4 --output area_mono3dt.dat
 ```

-Note: To use color TIFF images, use `rgb` or `nomix` color mixing scheme.
+**Note 1:** To use color TIFF images, use `rgb` or `nomix` color mixing scheme.
 Code not supported for PNG images.
+**Note 2:** The areas would be different from the ones obtained from 2DT images.
+This is because 2DT image is generated for focus\_cor 12.5, and 3DT images are generated for focus\_cor with increments of 0.2, i.e., 3DT image calculates area for focus\_cor 12.6.

 ## Calculating Number of particles and volume